Future Orientation of the Group

 Economic and Industry Outlook

-We assume that in this market environment general demand on the markets relevant for ALTANA will basically be positive, although the regions will show different developments.
+On the basis of the economic and industry-specific framework conditions, we assume that the general demand on all of the markets relevant for ALTANA will basically be positive, although there will be regional and market-specific differences.
 The extent to which changes in storage levels along the value chain will influence the actual demand for the products of our divisions largely depends on the expected short- to medium-term development.
 Stock-level changes can lead to significant effects.

 The development of crude-oil prices cannot be predicted reliably.
-We expect that the price-level increase that began in 2017 will continue in the coming years.
+We expect that in 2019 there will be no significant price movements.
 The availability, pricing, and consumption volume of chemical products are subject to the influence of the crude-oil market, albeit to different extents.
-In addition, the expectations of market participants in terms of the future development of oil prices can result in significant changes in the level of storage along the value chain in the chemical industry.
+In addition, the expectations of market participants in terms of the future development of oil prices can result in significant changes in the level of storage along the entire value chain of the chemical industry.

-As in the previous years, the exchange-rate relations important for ALTANA may continue to show pronounced volatilities in 2018.
+As in the previous years, the exchange-rate relations important for ALTANA may continue to show pronounced volatilities.
 The development of regional interest rates and economic output, as well as political influences, can be of decisive importance for exchange-rate fluctuations.
 Since the intensity and direction of the exchange rates cannot be predicted, it is not possible to make concrete statements about the influence.
+Concrete risks can result from a deviation of the actual exchange-rate development from our planning assumptions.

 Expected Earnings, Asset, and Financial Situation